magento/magento2-functional-testing-framework/docs/commands/mftf.md

 ## Error tolerance during generation

-Starting from version 3.2.0, MFTF will not fail right away when encounter generation errors.
+Starting from version 3.2.0, MFTF will not fail right away when encountering generation errors.
-Instead MFTF will try to generate as many tests and suites as it can, log errors in `mftf.log` file and exit with non-zero generation status.
+Instead, MFTF will generate as many tests and suites as it can, log errors to `mftf.log`, and exit with a non-zero generation status.

 Note:
 - Not all errors are tolerable at generation.
-For example, schema validation error, parser error, WebApi authentication error will still cause `hard` failure with no test or suite generated.
+For example, schema validation errors, parser errors, and WebApi authentication errors will cause `hard` failures, with no tests or suites being generated.
-- Error tolerance in generation is mean to help local test development and testing.
-You should only expect to run generated tests locally.
-You must fix all generation errors to use other framework functionalities, pass static checks and to deliver MFTF tests.
+- Error tolerance in generation is meant to help local test development and testing and is expected to be run locally.
+All generation errors must be fixed in order to use other framework functionality, pass static checks, and to deliver MFTF tests.

 ## Reference